kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

-- **The Root Controller is the Compiler.** For a standalone `Job`, the Job controller is the root-most controller and is responsible for compiling, creating, and managing the scheduler-facing `Workload` and its runtime `PodGroup`.
-When a `Job` instead carries an `OwnerReference` to a parent controller that manages the `Workload` (e.g., a `JobSet` owns the Job), the Job controller observes that linkage and *bypasses* creating any `Workload`, so the parent remains the single source of truth.
+- **The Root Controller is the Compiler.** For a standalone `Job`, the Job controller is the root-most controller and is responsible for compiling, creating, and managing the scheduler-facing `Workload`.
+When a `Job` instead carries an `OwnerReference` to a parent controller that compiles the `Workload` (e.g., `JobSet`), the Job controller observes that linkage and *bypasses* compiling the `Workload`, so the parent remains the single source of truth for workload structure and policy.
+Ownership of the runtime `PodGroup` is decided separately and is not necessarily transferred with the `Workload`.
+Only in the delegated case the Job controller creates and manages the `PodGroup` for its own pods even though it does not own the `Workload`.
-- **Separation of Structure and Policy.** The `Job` spec owns the workload *structure* (`parallelism`, `completions`, the pod template); the user owns the scheduling *policy* via `spec.scheduling`.
-The Job controller acts as the translator that combines the two and compiles the low-level `Workload`/`PodGroup` for the scheduler.
 - **Universal Representation.** Standard pod-by-pod scheduling is a first-class policy (`Basic`).
-  The controller always emits a `Workload`/`PodGroup` for an eligible Job, using `Basic` as the backward-compatible default. `Basic` keeps the standard scheduling outcome and does not impose all-or-nothing semantics.
+  The controller always emits a `Workload`/`PodGroup` for an eligible Job, using `Basic` as the backward-compatible default. `Basic` keeps the standard scheduling outcome, while still participating in the Workload Scheduling Cycle, without enforcing minCount.
 - **Sane Defaults and Escape Hatches.** A `Job` defaults to `Basic`.
-Users can opt in to `Gang`, request topology constraints, and configure disruption modes; an escape hatch lets a user request topology-only co-location while keeping the `Basic` policy.
+Users can opt in to `Gang`, request topology constraints, and configure disruption modes.

 ### Job API Changes